-- To consistently support children as they achieve fluency through rigorous rehearsing, practising, repeating and applying of key phonic skills, grapheme/phoneme correlations (GPCs); ensuring success in decoding text. - To ensure children's reading books match the GPCs being taught and children are given the maximum time to practise their new skills, including at home. - To create a language rich environment, through the sharing and discussion of key class texts (both fiction and non-fiction) and poetry, in which each child is encouraged to become an independent and reflective thinker, empathiser and reader. - To rapidly improve vocabulary skills, grammatical knowledge and understanding in a relevant context - the class novel. - To develop enthusiasm and a love of reading, sharing books together and reading independently. - To value and appreciate poetry and learn poems by heart. - To have the ability to retrieve and interpret information from a variety of texts, including non-fiction and ICT; thus enhancing study skills.
+- To consistently support children as they achieve fluency through rigorous rehearsing, practising, repeating and applying of key phonic skills, grapheme/phoneme correlations (GPCs); ensuring success in decoding text. - To ensure children's reading books are decodable GPCs and children are given the maximum time to practise GPCs taught, including at home. - To create a language rich environment, through the sharing and discussion of key class texts (both fiction and non-fiction) and poetry, in which each child is encouraged to become an independent and reflective thinker, empathiser and reader. - To rapidly improve vocabulary skills, grammatical knowledge and understanding in a relevant context the class novel. - To develop enthusiasm and a love of reading, sharing books together and reading independently. - To value and appreciate poetry and learn poems by heart. - To have the ability to retrieve and interpret information from a variety of texts, including non-fiction and ICT; thus enhancing study skills.